Wait just one second!! Who knew that the coffee machine could be so versatile? Here are some coffee pot cooking ideas that do not involve coffee.

 Make an entire meal in your coffee pot!
 NPR cooked up Poached Salmon, Couscous, and Steamed Veggies all at the same time.
 Healthy and handy.

-4. Grilled Cheese Sandwich
+4. Coffee Pot Cooking a Grilled Cheese Sandwich

 Set your burner on warm or, if your coffee maker is a bit older, brew a hot cup of coffee and immediately after, put the sandwich on the burner.
 Pro-tip: spray that sucker down with some Pam for maximum buttery goodness.
 You can also do this by putting a pan on the burner if you don’t want to get it gross.